Steve Schuh

-Steven R. Schuh (born July 25, 1960 in Baltimore) is a former County Executive of Anne Arundel County, Maryland, and a former member of the Maryland House of Delegates, serving two terms in the Maryland General Assembly representing District 31 (Pasadena, Glen Burnie, Brooklyn Park, Severna Park, and Millersville).
-Schuh was elected County Executive in 2014 after defeating incumbent Laura Neuman in the Republican primary and defeating former three-term Sheriff George Johnson in the General Election.
-He is the ninth Anne Arundel County Executive.
-He was defeated in his bid for re-election in 2018 by Steuart Pittman.
+Steven R. Schuh (born July 25, 1960) is a former County Executive of Anne Arundel County, Maryland, and a former member of the Maryland House of Delegates, serving two terms in the Maryland General Assembly representing District 31 (Pasadena, Glen Burnie, Brooklyn Park, Severna Park, and Millersville).
+Beginning in 2018, Schuh served as the Executive Director for the State of Maryland's Opioid Operational Command Center before assuming the role of Deputy Secretary for Health Care Financing and Medicaid in 2021.
+Schuh also played an instrumental role in the State's response to the pandemic serving as Section Chief for the Governor's COVID-19 Task Force.

 Education

 Schuh is a graduate of Severn School and grew up in Crofton, Maryland, in Anne Arundel County.
 He holds a Bachelor of Arts degree in Economics and Political Science from Dartmouth College.
 Schuh holds two Master's degrees – a Master of Business Administration and a Master of Science in Education from Harvard University and Johns Hopkins University, respectively.
 He is also a graduate of Leadership Anne Arundel's Flagship Program.